 Pones dancers use our bodies to speak our minds.
 Right now, people are gathering in Cincinnati and around the world to protest for justice and change.
 But there’s more than one way to put your body on the front lines.
-We believe dance can be a powerful tool to amplify and explore this collective outcry — therefore, with the sponsorship of the Greater Cincinnati Foundation, we are creating a platform for Performances & Collaborations, titled MOVE.
-This program will harness Pones’ 12-year history of creating art for social justice to facilitate and fund the work that independent artists need to share, now.
+We believe dance can be a powerful tool to amplify and explore this collective outcry — therefore, with the sponsorship of the Greater Cincinnati Foundation, we created a platform for Performances & Collaborations, titled MOVE.
+This program harnessed Pones’ 12-year history of creating art for social justice to facilitate and fund the work that independent artists need to share, now.